 Important Considerations for the Puerto Rico Crypto Tax Haven

 The tax benefits of Act 60 only apply to Puerto Rico-sourced income.
 Thus, 0% tax on capital gains will only apply to the capital gains incurred after you move to Puerto Rico.
 Any capital gains incurred before you move there will still be subject to U.S. tax treatment.
-In most cases, you will need to sell your crypto and re-buy it once you are in Puerto Rico.
+You may want to sell your crypto and re-buy it once you are in Puerto Rico.

 The governing law extends the benefits of Act 60 through 2035.